martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 The frame contains the following fields:

-ID-Length and Request-ID:
+Cert-ID:
-: `Request-ID` is a variable-length opaque identifier used to correlate subsequent certificate-related frames with this request.
-The identifier MUST be the output of a cryptographically-secure pseudo-random function.
+: `Cert-ID` is an 8-bit opaque identifier used to correlate subsequent certificate-related frames with this request.
+The identifier MUST be unique in the session.
-The size of the `Request-ID` field is given by the 8-bit `ID-Length` field, which MUST NOT be zero.

 Algorithm-Count and Algorithms:
 : A list of the hash/signature algorithm pairs that the server is able